Tutorial

 Redis is an open-source, in-memory data structure store that can be used as a database, cache, message broker, and streaming engine.
 It belongs to the class of NoSQL databases known as key/value stores, where unique keys map to values of various data types.
 Redis is widely adopted for its sub-millisecond response times, rich data structures, and versatility across use cases from caching to real-time analytics.

 Prerequisites: No prior Redis experience is needed.
-This overview is designed for beginners who want to understand what Redis is and why developers choose it.
+This overview is designed for beginners who want to understand what Redis is and why devs choose it.

 #How does Redis work?

-At its core, Redis stores data as key/value pairs.
-Keys are unique identifiers, and values can be one of many supported data types.
+Redis stores all data in memory as key/value pairs, where each key is a unique identifier mapped to a typed value.
 Each data type has its own set of commands for reading and writing data.

 For example, you can store a name in a Redis String and associate it with the key "myname" using the SET command, then retrieve it using GET: